Skip to content

 A Morning Offering

-Start your day by offering yourself to Jesus — your thoughts, your hands, your heart.
-This guide walks you through adoration, confession, thanksgiving, and supplication as you invite Him into the hours ahead.
+Begin your day by bringing yourself fully to Jesus—your hopes, your uncertainties, your gratitude.
+This gentle guide walks you through adoration, confession, thanksgiving, and supplication as a way to orient your whole self toward Him before the day unfolds.

 Morning Everyday life